zaufi/kate-cpp-helper-plugin/README.rst

     make
     make install

-* To make a system-wide installation, set prefix to /usr and become a superuser to ``make install``
+* To make a system-wide installation, set the prefix to /usr and become a superuser to ``make install``
-* After that u have to enable it from `Settings->Configure Kate...->Plugins` and configure include path global and/or per session...
+* After that u have to enable it from `Settings->Configure Kate...->Plugins` and configure the include path globally and/or per session...

 TODO
 ====